yuki-kimoto/taskdeal/README.md

 Clients are run where you want to execute task.
 Client can receive task from server and execute task.

+Client connect to **http://localhost:10041** by default.
+If you want to change this value, set **taskdeal-client.conf** server section host and port.

 ### Stop Client